learn-co-curriculum/dsc-quiz-hypothesis-testing/README.md

 ( ) Use `scipy.stats.ttest_1samp(high_protein, high_fat)`

+?: Question 5

-?: Select all true statements from the choices below:
+Select all true statements from the choices below:

 [X] A larger value of the significance threshold $\alpha$ increases the chances of rejecting the null hypothesis.